akarsai/akarsai.github.io/project.md

 - dissipate energy.

-here, energy dissipation means that energy is converted in such a way that it becomes unusable in practice, such as, e.g., wasted heat. we can illustrate this modeling viewpoint using the example of a car. for a car, the energy storing element is the tank, which stores chemical energy in the form of gasoline. in the motor of the car, controlled explosions burn gasoline to turn the chemical energy into kinetic energy. this corresponds to distributing energy throughout the system. however, as we all know, explosions also generate heat. for a car, this heat energy goes to waste since it can no longer be used to drive the car forward. this corresponds to energy dissipation.
+here, energy dissipation means that energy is converted in such a way that it becomes unusable in practice, such as, e.g., wasted heat. we can illustrate this modeling viewpoint using the example of a gas pipe. for a gas pipe, the energy is stored in the momentum of the flowing gas. further, the transport of the gas is distributing energy throughout the system, and friction in the pipe dissipates energy.

 now, having found the appropriate modeling framework for our task, we can focus on another key aspect of dynamical systems: the **control**. many dynamical systems can be controlled.